Babak-SSH/custom-3d-printer/README.md

 <img src="https://img.shields.io/static/v1?label=info&message=under%20develop&color=yellow&style=plastic">
 <img src="https://img.shields.io/static/v1?label=&message=v1.0&color=blue&style=plastic">

-A custom RepRap FDM 3D printer inspired by Ender 3.
+A custom RepRap FDM 3D printer.

 ⚠️ Still under active development: Parts and documentation will change!

 ## V1.0

-The first version is more like a proof of concept designed and made out of mostly scraped metal over the course of 6 month, however it is fully functional and practical but there is more to enhance and improve.
+The first version is more like a proof of concept designed and made out of mostly scraped metal over the course of 3 month and took 2 month of tweaking and configuring, however it is fully functional and practical but there is more to enhance and improve.
 <p align="center">
     <img width="600" height="500" src="./media/explode_animation.gif">
 </p>